-Included in Loans repayable in less one year for both the Group and the Company is an amount of £1,136,000 with DAGG LLP (the "Loan") which was due for repayment on 31 December 2022.
-The Company is in constructive and substantive discussions with the lender and reports that both parties are working towards a mutually acceptable solution to help to ensure the Company has sufficient working capital for the next year.
+Included in Loans repayable in less one year for both the Group and the Company is an amount of £1,509,113 with DAGG LLP (the "Loan") which was due for repayment on 31 December 2022.
+On 10 November 2023, the Company, in General meeting, approved the extension of the loan until 31 December 2024, with a redemption of part of the loan in shares and the extension of the associated warrants.
+See also Note 21 for Events after the reporting date.
 The Loan is secured with a floating charge on the assets of the Company.

-Notes to the Financial Statements (continued) Year ended 31 October 2022
+Notes to the Financial Statements (continued) Year ended 31 October 2023